Civil Rights and Civil Liberties

 The Blake case marked a watershed victory in the women’s employment discrimination field.
 Gender stereotypes could no longer be used as the basis for discrimination against women, even in employment fields such as police work, where arguably a large muscular masculine body frame would be an asset.
 As the Los Angeles Times put it in an editorial on the Blake case, “Danger is unrelated to gender or race.
 It is time to redress a long-standing inequity, rather than resist inevitable change.”

-The June 1990 “Women’s Honor Day” celebrated the fact that the number of female police officers had increased from a little more than 100 at the time of the settlement to more than 1,000 (almost 15% of the total force).
-Speaking to the gathering, Chief Gates conceded five times that he had been wrong that the LAPD was a better police department with women on the force.
-Detective Fanchon Blake reminisced that, when she became lead plaintiff in the case, she had been given the “silent treatment,” been removed from her regular assignments and she even feared for her safety.
-But, she reflected, “to correct and change the system, one person had to step forward and invoke the law.”
+Ten years later, in June 1990, Blake was invited to participate in LAPD’s “Women’s Honor Day” celebrating the fact that the number of female police officers had increased from a little more than 100 at the time of the settlement to more than 1,000 (almost 15% of the total force).
 The Women’s Honor celebration showcased women officers in all LAPD assignments - bomb squad, motorcycle patrol, and high–ranking captains and lieutenants, and many of the female officers personally thanked Detective Blake for her role in securing their jobs.
+Chief Darryl Gates conceded five times that he had been wrong, and that the LAPD was a better police department with women on the force.